Checkmk

 1. Introduction

-Checkmk usually accesses monitored hosts in the pull mode via a TCP connection to port 6556.
-Starting with version 2.1.0, in most cases the Agent Controller listens on this port, which forwards the agent output over a TLS encrypted connection.
-Checkmk 2.2.0 introduced the alternative option for selecting the transmission direction with the push mode.
+The Checkmk server typically contacts hosts in pull mode via a TCP connection on port 6556.
+On Linux and Windows, the Agent Controller typically listens on this port and forwards the agent output via a TLS-encrypted connection.
+In Checkmk Ultimate, the push mode provides an additional option for selecting the transmission direction.

-via access to a file that has been copied to the server using
+• by accessing a file that was copied from the host to the server using rsync or scp

-via a script that uses HTTP to retrieve the data from a web service
+• via a script that retrieves the data via HTTP from a web service

 2.1.
 The simplest possible program